cfenell/rucio/doc/rucio-server.md

 protocol and authN/authZ mechanism.
 However, this can also make first-time setup a nontrivial task.
 The Rucio developers recommend all users to run the Docker containers they provide.
-To learn about setup and configuration however, it may still be preferrable to install the Rucio server and necessary daemons from source.
+To learn about setup and configuration, however, it may still be preferrable to install the Rucio server and necessary daemons from source.
 Another reason is that the provided containers and instructions for use are all built on CentOS, which may be incompatible with more up to date host operating systems.
-In the following we describe how to deploy a Rucio server on an Ubuntu 20.04 LTS or 21.10 server system.
+In the following we describe how to deploy a Rucio server on an Ubuntu server system.

 # Prerequisites

-In order to install Rucio from source you must have a system with Python, and the usual setup and compilation tools (build-essential, etc).
+In order to install Rucio from source, you must have a system with Python and the usual setup and compilation tools (build-essential, etc).
 We assume this to be available.
 Installing in a Python virtual environment may be preferrable for compatibility of dependencies.
 In the test setup described here, we instead started a fresh LXD container and installed all packages system-wide.
-Both the host and the container run Ubuntu 20.04 LTS.
+Versions of Ubuntu Server used include 20.04 LTS and 21.10.

 # Dependencies

 ## Install a web server

-A web server with support for the Python Web Server Gateway Interface (WSGI) is necessary.
-We adapted the Apache configuration files from the Dockers to the Debian/Ubuntu standard, as described below.
+A web server with support for Python WSGI is necessary.
+We installed Apache and adapted the configuration files from the Dockers to the Debian/Ubuntu standard, as described below.
 Several optional Apache modules must be installed and configured for Rucio to work.
 Thus, as root/sudo:

     apt install apache2 libapache2-mod-wsgi-py3 gridsite

 Then enable the required Apache modules by creating symlinks in mods-enabled. a2enmod as root does this for you:

 	$sudo a2enmod wsgi

-Repeat this step for other required modules:
+Repeat this step for other required modules.
+These include at least:

     authn, cache_disk, headers, proxy, rewrite, ssl, zgridsite

-(CHECKME which required modules are not installed and/or not enabled by default?)

 ## Install required Python packages

-The Rucio distribution comes with a dependencies.txt file and setup will try to install the listed dependencies automatically as usual.
+The Rucio distribution comes with a *dependencies.txt* file and setup will try to install the listed dependencies automatically as usual.
 Some of the packages may already be included in a standard Ubuntu install, but however some packages on PyPI or in the Ubuntu